anjazha/.github/profile/README.md

 ---

 ## Database Requirements
+## Database Design

-    you can see design database from [here](https://drawsql.app/teams/admin-43/diagrams/anjazha)
+You can see the database design from [here](https://drawsql.app/teams/admin-43/diagrams/anjazha).

 - Support for both SQL and NoSQL databases with minimal changes.
 - Data migration tools for smooth transition between databases.